gregcdev/redux-skeleton/README.md

 # redux-skeleton
 Skeleton project for react, redux, and react router.

-run npm start for the dev server and npm run build to build into production!
+## Getting Started
+Download the zip file and extract it to the desired location.

+##Running the Project
+* Development - npm start
+* Production - npm run build